OuOLeaf/Test-Equalization/README.md

 # 💡 Introduction

-This is an software application that performs test equalization.
+This is an software application that performs **testing equalization**.

 This application can quantify the respondents' ability by showing their predictive count of correctly answered questions.